 - Prosperity7 Ventures is a subsidiary of Saudi Aramco and is based in Dhahran, Saudi Arabia.
-The firm has participated in 3 investment rounds in 2020 with an average deal size of $91 million.
+The firm has participated in three investment rounds in 2020 with an average deal size of $91 million.

 - The funds will be used to accelerate growth, as the company sets its sights on further global expansion.

-The 200 deals and $85 billion of capital deployed by Middle Eastern investors in USA companies showcases the importance of cross-border deals in the region.
-USA companies provide Middle Eastern investors with access to leading technology deals and to bring new innovations to the region.
+The 200 deals and $85 billion of capital deployed by Middle Eastern investors in USA companies showcase the importance of cross-border deals in the region.
+USA companies provide Middle Eastern investors with access to leading technology deals and bring new innovations to the region.
 USA companies should be mindful of the opportunities provided by cross-border capital markets, particularly with the Middle East.